AdobeDocs/experience-manager-65.en/help/sites-administering/classic-console.md

 1. Click **Delete**.
 1. Click **Yes** to close the dialog.

-   The tag shouldn't be listed anymore.
+   The tag should not be listed anymore.

 ## Activating and Deactivating Tags {#activating-and-deactivating-tags}